(kas poe FUN jin)

 Refer to adult dosing.

-Aspergillosis (invasive), candidemia, esophageal candidiasis, fungal infections (empiric therapy): Infants ≥3 months, Children, and Adolescents ≤17 years: IV: Initial dose: 70 mg/m2 on day 1, subsequent dosing: 50 mg/m2 once daily, if clinical response inadequate, may increase to 70 mg/m2 once daily if tolerated, but increased efficacy not demonstrated (maximum daily dose, loading or maintenance: 70 mg).
+Aspergillosis (invasive), candidemia, esophageal candidiasis, and fungal infections (empiric therapy, neutropenic patients): Infants ≥3 months, Children, and Adolescents ≤17 years: IV: Initial dose: 70 mg/m2 on day 1, subsequent dosing: 50 mg/m2 once daily, if clinical response inadequate, may increase to 70 mg/m2 once daily if tolerated (maximum daily dose, loading or maintenance: 70 mg).
 Duration of caspofungin treatment should be determined by patient status and clinical response; refer to adult dosing for indication-specific recommended durations.

 Candidiasis, esophageal, in HIV-infected patients (off-label use): Adolescents: IV: Refer to adult dosing.